GuilhermeCosta-Ferreira/ARM-SOFT-Scanning/README.md

 To generate a new image first you will need to:

-1. Load the BlenderNeRF add-on onto your blender enviroment: Edit > Preferences > Add-ons > Install from Disk > BlenderNeRF.zip.
+1. Load the BlenderNeRF add-on onto your blender enviroment: Edit > Preferences > Add-ons > Install from Disk > `BlenderNeRF.zip`.
 2. Configure your camera radius: CameraPath (object) > Item (Panel) > Dimensions and change both x and y dimensions to best fit your needs.
 3. Configure your AABB to fit everything (camera and stump): AABB_Wire (Object) > Item (Panel) > Dimensions (x,y and z)
 4. Configure your dataset general settings: BlenderNeRF (Panel) > BlenderNeRF shared UI <br>